monicode-dev/monicode.dev/README.md

 # monicode.dev
-A digital portfolio and blog website!
+This is the MoniCode portfolio + blog website code!